threewebcode/W3/koc/unipass.md

 This contract is called "GasEstimator" and it provides a function called "estimate".

-The "estimate" function takes two parameters: "_to" (an address) and "_data" (a byte array).
+The "estimate" function takes two parameters: "to" (an address) and "data" (a byte array).
 It returns a tuple containing three values: "success" (a boolean indicating if the function call was successful), "result" (the result of the function call), and "gas" (the amount of gas used during the function call).

 Inside the function, it first records the initial amount of gas using the "gasleft()" function.
-Then, it calls the "_to" address with the provided "_data" using the "call" function.
+Then, it calls the "to" address with the provided "data" using the "call" function.
 After the function call, it calculates the amount of gas used by subtracting the current gas value from the initial gas value.

 LibUnipassSig contains functions for parsing and validating various types of signatures used in the Unipass protocol.
 The library supports three types of key: Secp256k1, ERC1271Wallet, and OpenIDWithEmail.
 The library also includes functions for sub-digest calculation and key parsing for OpenIDWithEmail signatures.

 Solidity contract named "ModuleGuest" is a module that extends the "ModuleTransaction" contract and includes functions for executing transactions.

-The contract defines a function called "_subDigest" which calculates a digest based on the given parameters.
+The contract defines a function called "subDigest" which calculates a digest based on the given parameters.
 It also includes a function named "execute" which takes an array of transactions as input and executes them.

 Within the "execute" function, each transaction in the array is processed sequentially.
 The gas limit is checked, and if there is not enough gas, an event is emitted or a revert occurs based on the transaction's "revertOnError" flag.

 The transaction is then executed using the "LibOptim.call" function, which is a utility for making contract calls.
 If the transaction is successful, an event is emitted.
 Otherwise, the contract reverts or returns an error based on the "revertOnError" flag.

+Solidity smart contract called ModuleMainGasEstimator is an implementation of several modules such as ModuleIgnoreAuthUpgradable, ModuleAccount, ModuleHooks, ModuleCall, ModuleSource.
+It also has dependencies on other contracts such as IDkimKeys, IOpenID, and IModuleWhiteList.

+The contract has a constructor that takes in several parameters including instances of the dependencies and sets them as immutable variables.
+It also has a few internal functions that override functions from the implemented modules.

+The contract is used for gas estimation purposes and includes functions for updating keyset hash, validating nonces, validating meta nonces, and requiring whitelist checks for hooks and implementations.